Vunnupyx/clight/user-docs/docs/VirtualDataPoints.md

 ##### COUNT

-Counts every state change of a data point and shows as a number.
+Counts every state change (rising flag of the source) of a data point and shows as a number.

+Counters are persistent across reboots.
+If you need to reset counters, you must delete the file where there are stored.

 Only one source can be selected for counting.

 ##### THRESHOLDS